lukefleed/website/src/contents/Compressed-IntVec.md

 description: Design and implementation of a memory-efficient, fixed-width bit-packed integer vector in Rust, achieving O(1) random access.
 ---

+---

+In this post, we will explore the engineering challenges involved in implementing an efficient vector-like data structure in Rust that stores integers in a compressed, bit-packed format.
+We will focus on achieving O(1) random access performance while minimizing memory usage.
+We will try to mimic the ergonomics of Rust's standard `Vec<T>` as closely as possible, including support for mutable access and zero-copy slicing.
+Finally, we will extend the design to support thread-safe concurrent access with atomic operations.

+* All the code can be found on github: [compressed-intvec](https://github.com/lukefleed/compressed-intvec)
+* This is also published as a crate on crates.io: [compressed-intvec](https://crates.io/crates/compressed-intvec)

+---

 In Rust, `Vec<T>`, where `T` is a primitive integer type like `u64` or `i32`, is the standard for contiguous, heap-allocated arrays.
 However, its memory layout is fundamentally tied to the static size of `T`, leading to significant waste when the dynamic range of the stored values is smaller than the type's capacity.

 This inefficiency is systemic.
 Consider storing the value `5` within a `Vec<u64>`.
 Its 8-byte in-memory representation is: